victorypoint/iFit-Wolf/README.md

 I've written a Windows VBscript which accesses the latest workout log and displays the real-time speed and inclination values in a MS Edge browser window.
 The log is accessed via an ADB connection to the treadmill.
 The VBscript assumes an ADB connection has already been established with the treadmill, and proceeds to copy the log, parse the current speed and inclination values, and display and refresh the real-time values in Edge.
 My testing environment is a Surface Book 2 running Windows 11 Pro.

-I’ve not including documentation here on how to configure the NT C2950 treadmill for ADB communication, but it involves accessing the machines “Privileged Mode”, turning on “Developer Options” in Android settings, and enabling “USB Debugging” mode.
+I’ve not included documentation here on how to configure the NT C2950 treadmill for ADB communication, but it involves accessing the machines “Privileged Mode”, turning on “Developer Options” in Android settings, and enabling “USB Debugging” mode.
 Accessing Privileged Mode is well documented on many websites, dependent on the treadmill model, and version of Android and iFit.

 Files included:
 - adb-connect.bat (commands to initiate an ADB connection with the treadmill – change the IP to that of the treadmill)